-As part of the initiative to best serve our students and our community, Fundamentals of Clinical Laboratory Phlebotomy (PHB120) is offered at the Hopkinsville campus each fall and spring semester.
+As part of the initiative to best serve our students and our community, Phlebotomy courses are offered at the Hopkinsville campus each fall and spring semester.
 Students successfully completing all course requirements are locally certified in Phlebotomy for the Health Care Worker, and are eligible to sit for national certification.
-The 6 credit hour course can be completed as a stand-alone credential or as part of the Health Science Technology program, and financial aid may be available.
+The 3 PHB courses are taken concurrently in one semester and can be completed as a stand-alone credential or as part of the Health Science Technology program, and financial aid may be available.

 Students will be effectively trained and adequately equipped with the fundamental skills needed to work as a phlebotomist.
-The course provides quality education and includes topic such as medical ethics, medical terminology, anatomy and physiology of the circulatory system, communication, record keeping, specimen collection, chain of custody, laboratory safety, and quality control.
+The courses provide quality education and includes topic such as medical ethics, medical terminology, anatomy and physiology of the circulatory system, communication, record keeping, specimen collection, chain of custody, laboratory safety, and quality control.

 Documentation of the following must be submitted to instructor by the end of the first week: